garris/BackstopJS/README.md

   - **Configure:** Specify URLs, screen sizes, DOM selectors, ready events, interactions etc. (see examples directory)

-  - **Reference:** Create a set of *reference* screenshots.
-BackstopJS will consider this your *source of truth*.

   - **Test:** BackstopJS creates a set of *test* screenshots and compares them with your *reference* screenshots.
 Any changes show up in a visual report.
 (Run this after making CSS changes as many times as needed.)

-  -  **Approve:** Often changes are exactly what you want.
+  -  **Approve:** If the test you ran looks good, then go ahead and and approve it.
 Approving changes will update your reference files with the results from your last test.
+Future tests are compared against your most recent approved test screenshots.

 ## Getting started